ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 #### File System Permissions

-When the `rm` utility removes a file or directory, it checks the [**file system permissions**](https://en.wikipedia.org/wiki/File-system_permissions).
-For example, if a file is write-protected, the utility prints a warning.
-What are permissions and what are they for?
+Each utility of Table 2-7 checks the [**file system permissions**](https://en.wikipedia.org/wiki/File-system_permissions) before acting.
+These permissions define if you are allowed to operate the target object.
+Let's consider this file system mechanism in detail.

 Permissions restrict what the user can do with the file system.
 The operating system controls them.
 With this feature, users can access only their files and directories.
 At the same time, access to the OS components is restricted.